What is the ‘W-2 Form’?

 - and you!

 Form W-2 is one of those forms that you, the taxpayer, don’t have to fill out; your employer provides all of the information on the form.
-In fact, your employer has to mail you, the IRS and your state the W-2 by January 31 or face a penalty.
+In fact, your employer has to mail you, the IRS and your state the Form W-2 by January 31 or face a W2 filing penalty.

-Note: you are required to attach your copy of the W-2 to your tax return.
-If you e-file using TaxAct then your W-2 information is sent along with your tax return.
+Note: you are required to attach your copy of your Form W-2 to your tax return.
+If you e-file using TaxAct then your Form W-2 information is sent along with your tax return.
 However, if you are filing your tax return by mail, then you must include a copy with your return.

 The anatomy of Form W-2